MicrosoftDocs/biztalk-docs/biztalk/core/how-to-add-a-new-messagebox-database.md

 ---
 description: "Learn more about: How to Add a New MessageBox Database"
-title: "How to Add a New MessageBox Database | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "How to Add a New MessageBox Database" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "adding, MessageBox database"
-  - "MessageBox database, adding"
-  - "managing [MessageBox database], adding" ms.assetid: 98d850dc-fe3e-43dd-8b5d-9b8c23c006ae
-caps.latest.revision: 21
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Add a New MessageBox Database
 You can use the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration Console to add a new MessageBox database to your BizTalk Server deployment.
 MessageBox databases are the basis for load-balancing work items across servers that do cooperative processing.
 To increase the number of messages that your system can process, you may need to add additional MessageBox databases.